Bath centre Jonathan Joseph

 After racking up his 50th England cap in February, fired-up centre Joseph is ready to emerge from lockdown to propel Bath to a long-overdue title success.

-Refreshed in mind and body after a demanding couple of years in which he fought to recover from two bouts of ankle surgery before going through the rigours of a and an aborted Six Nations campaign, Joseph is feeling the benefits of an enforced rest.
+Refreshed in mind and body after a demanding couple of years in which he fought to recover from two bouts of ankle surgery before going through the rigours of a World Cup and an aborted Six Nations campaign, Joseph is feeling the benefits of an enforced rest.

 At 29, he is one of Bath’s senior men and having made his Premiership debut for a decade ago, the yearning for that first piece of club silverware is intense.